ErikPGJ/python_solo/MISC_CONVENTIONS.md

 Ex: `solo_L2_rpw-lfr-surv-cwf-e_20221006_V01.cdf` is a dataset (file) with DSID = `SOLO_L2_RPW-LFR-SURV-CWF-E`.

+DSSS : (1) Instance of class `erikpgjohansson.solo.soar.mirror.
+DatasetsSubset`, or (2) the one method in that class.

 DST : Instance of class `erikpgjohansson.solo.soar.dst.DatasetsTable`.
 Not to be confused with SDT.